El-Wilio/projectBlack/README.md

 Working on the test environment.
 Built a test to test the constraint of the username and if the registration page works.
 It has to be noted that:
 "rake test" is to the test the model and "rspec" is to the the form filling.

+I also added the Capybara gem to help me with the testing environment.
 ##To do list for now

 - [x] Create the User Model